nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 Where the use case requires some form of ITK acknowledgement, an additional Workflow ID will be created to be used for acknowledgement messages generated for the use case.

 Please refer to the applicable messaging use case details page for information on the Workflow ID to be used when generating particular messages.
-For example, when generating a message for the "Send Consultation Report" use case, please refer to [Send Consultation Report](senddocument_fedcon_mesh.html).
+For example, when generating a message for the "Consultation Summary Report" use case, please refer to [Consultation Summary Report](senddocument_fedcon_mesh.html).

 ## Configuring MESH to enable message flow ##